Sharikrishnan/Mongodb/README.md

   PATCH /todos/:id
-    ✓ Should return 404 if the id is invald (node:9814) DeprecationWarning: collection.findAndModify is deprecated.
-Use findOneAndUpdate, findOneAndReplace or findOneAndDelete instead.
+    ✓ Should return 404 if the id is invald
     ✓ Should return 404 if record is not found
     ✓ Should update todo based on id passed as parameter ✓ Should clear completedAt when todo is not completed